I love falafels. They would have to be one of my favourite foods when combined with the right condiments and vegetables.

 Every time I go somewhere and see falafel on the menu, I can’t help myself.
 The worst that could happen when you order them out is that they are dry, but you can easily fix that with some extra sauce, hummus, tahini dressing, or tzatziki?
 That’s what you get can get with a pre-made mix or too much flour in the mix.
 The right balance of wet and dry ingredients, as well as the right spices, will give you the perfect homemade falafel.

 Is falafel typically gluten-free?

 Based on the research that I’ve done, most recipes won’t use flour to help bind it.
 If they do, it is typically chickpea (besan) flour.
-Which of course, you can use in this recipe instead of the all-purpose gluten-free flour I use.
+Which, of course, you can use in this recipe instead of the all-purpose gluten-free flour I use.
 The reason I used an all-purpose blend is that it’s what I have in my kitchen most of the time, and use it in many other ways.
-If I would have chickpea flour, I would use that.
+If I had chickpea flour, I would use that.